We are an Indigenous conservation 501(c)(3) nonprofit

 Application Process

-Congratulations to Sydney Sparks, who has been awarded the 2025 recipient of the Eric Stensgar Memorial ScholarshIp!
+Congratulations to Sydney Sparks, who was awarded the 2025 Eric Stensgar Memorial Scholarship!
 Read more about Ms. Sparks here.

 Qualifications and procedures for applicant

-• Complete application including all Items 1-5 (see below) sent to Scholarship Committee representative either by electronic or post mail.
+• Complete application including all Required Items 1-6 sent to Scholarship Committee representative either by electronic or post mail.

-• Electronic Mail – One email containing Items in PDF format must be submitted by 6pm PST on May 14th, 2025, to j.marchand2045@gmail.com, subject line reading: ATTN: Scholarships
+• Electronic Mail – One email containing Required Items in PDF format must be submitted by 6pm PST on May 14th, 2026, to j.marchand2045@gmail.com, subject line reading: ATTN: Scholarships

 • Selection will be based on the completed application and will be at the discretion of the Scholarship Advisory Committee.

-1. Proof of Tribal Identification, Certification of Indian Blood, or descendancy, applicable to one of the scholarships (see above), and contact information of certifying Tribal government.
+1. Proof of Tribal Identification, Certification of Indian Blood, or descendancy, and contact information of certifying TIP official.

-2. Two letters of recommendation, one from a leader of their community and one from an individual knowledgeable about traditional plants and/or Tribal knowledge's.
+2. Two letters of recommendation: One from a leader of the applicant's TIP community, and one from an individual knowledgeable about traditional plants, pollinators, and/or Indigenous knowledges.

 3. Personal resume (between 300-500 words), prepared by the applicant.